bradgwest/paap/write/paper.md

 discontinuities within an artists career, shared techniques between groups of artists, and distinct periods within unattributed groups of work (e.g. ancient east Asian art).
-Yet clustering images has been historically difficult due to the difficulty in defining relevant features and issues defining distance metrics that are effective in the high dimensionality data space of complex images.
+Yet clustering images has been historically difficult due to the difficulty in defining relevant features and due to issues developing distance metrics that are effective in the high dimensionality data space of complex images.
 An alternative to these two problems is to learn a representation of the input image through a deep NN.

-In this work, we replicate a CNN clustering algorithm, Deep Embedded Convolutional Embedded Clustering (DCEC) first proposed by Guo et al.
+In this work, we replicate a CNN clustering algorithm, Deep Convolutional Embedded Clustering (DCEC) first proposed by Guo et al. [@Guo_et_al_2017] and adapted by Castellano and Vessio [@Castellano_and_Vessio_2020] to an art specific dataset.
-[@Guo_et_al_2017]
-and adapted by Castellano and Vessio [@Castellano_and_Vessio_2020] to an art specific dataset.
 DCEC is composed of two components, a convolutional autoencoder (CAE) and a clustering layer